stephendade/Rpanion-server/README.md

 On the Raspberry Pi, Rpanion-server is compatible with the Raspberry Pi OS and Ubuntu 20.04.1 LTS.

+On the Nvidia Jetson, Rpanion-server is compatible with Ubuntu 18.04 LTS.

 ## Features

 Rpanion-server allows the user to configure: